Susannah Harrison

-Susannah Harrison (1752–1784) was an English working-class religious poet.
+Susannah Harrison (1752–1784) (also known as Susanna Harrison), was an English working-class religious poet.
 Her 1780 collection Songs in the Night went through at least twenty-one editions in Britain and America, making it "one of the best selling collections written by a laboring-class poet in the late eighteenth century".

 Harrison was a domestic servant who taught herself to read and write.
-Aged twenty, she suffered an illness from which she did not expect to survive and gave manuscripts of her poetry to John Condor, a Congregationalist Minister, who edited and published her poems for her.
+Aged twenty, she suffered an illness from which she did not expect to survive and gave manuscripts of her poetry to John Conder, a Congregationalist Minister, who edited and published her poems for her.
 She died 3 August 1784 in Ipswich.